NeonDistrict/circle-integration/README.md

 + need json schema validation on calls
 + need sessions and session hashes
 + http_server needs listeners for on.error
-+ we need to track the 3dsecure and cvv not available to allow the user to step down, otherwise they could just ask for no verirfication
-+ purchases should send two idempotency keys from the frontend one for card one for payment, server shouldnt create
 + if they player does some stupid back/forward stuff around redirects we should get the latest purchase or started purchase on all pages just to make sure theyre not duplicating
 + when the server starts if its gets any sns notifications right now i think it just dumps them, it should really be treating them correctly by updating things
-+ schema to check for verification type and force refresh
 + looks like 3ds calls back with `paymentId=` in the query string which is great
 + we do get a notification of the confirmed even though the player isnt attached waiting for a callback, we can use this to update the account. need to hook these notifications so they get processed and not parking gets cleaned up or maybe user makes request to server after to get it?
 5m timeout or somethibng
 + there could also be a period check to address any missed connections in parking